 I now love how my seams look, especially where I’ve joined the sleeves, and even the wrong side of my seams look great!

 It was fun to finish the sweater right before Quinn’s 21st birthday – even more so since she did not expect it to be done (due to my broken arm).
-More fun to learn she loved it (phew!), and wears it with noticeable pleasure.
-That’s all the reward we crafters need, right?
+More fun to learn she loved it (phew!), and wears it with noticeable pleasure (always such a nice reward for the maker…).

 I’m feeling very proud about having knitted this sweater: I’ve learned new (to me) things (win!), and this “We Are Knitters”-project has definitely made me more confident in the knitting-department, so “I Am – a bit of – A Knitter” now too, haha!Love,